Fort Lauderdale Attorney Prevails on Computer Software Exclusion in Coverage Dispute

-On June 24, 2015, the Honorable Donald Middlebrooks of the United States District Court for the Southern District of Florida granted summary judgment in favor of Litchfield Cavo’s client, Maryland Casualty Company (MCC), finding that MCC had no duty to defend, and therefore no duty to indemnify its insured, a computer programmer, in a lawsuit alleging damages for a severe bodily injury claim.
+On June 24, 2015, the Honorable Donald Middlebrooks of the United States District Court for the Southern District of Florida granted summary judgment in favor of Litchfield Cavo LLP’s client, Maryland Casualty Company (MCC), finding that MCC had no duty to defend and therefore no duty to indemnify its insured, a computer programmer, in a lawsuit alleging damages for a severe bodily injury claim.

 The plaintiff in the underlying action was after released air pressure from a water valve while attempting to recalibrate flow meters at a reclaimed water system.
 The water valve monitoring software programmer recommended that the air pressure be released after the software showed inaccurate readings on several prior occasions.
 The plaintiff then sued the computer programmer for negligence.